thdotnet/azure-docs.pt-br/articles/cosmos-db/stored-procedures-triggers-udfs.md

 ## <a name="triggers"></a>Gatilhos

-Esta seção descreve os dois tipos de gatilhos:
+O Azure Cosmos DB dá suporte a dois tipos de gatilhos:

 ### <a name="pre-triggers"></a>Pré-gatilhos